Arfana Mallah: Activism

 In 2019 and 2020, on International Women's Day (8 March), Mallah organized and led the Aurat Azadi March (Women's Freedom March) in Sindh.

-For the last twenty years, Mallah and her friend and colleague Amar Sindhu have faced threats from men in academia and landlords, due to their activism.
+For the last twenty years, Mallah and Sindhu have faced threats from men in academia and landlords due to their activism.

 In 2020, the International Federation for Human Rights issued an urgent appeal for intervention in a smear campaign against Mallah.
 After two weeks of harassment, she was forced to issue a public apology.